kohkimakimoto/buildsh/README.md

 $ exit
 ```

-If you use buildsh in non interactive mode, you use it with arguments that are the commands executed in the container.
+If you use buildsh in non interactive mode, you use it with '-c' option and an argument that is the commands executed in the container.

 ```
-$ buildsh php phpunit
+$ buildsh -c 'php phpunit'
 ```

 ## Configuration